Oxford Road, Reading: 20th Century: Diversity and Regeneration

+The 20th century marked Oxford Road as a melting pot of cultures, initially with Eastern European and Russian Jewish immigrants establishing a community and founding the Reading Synagogue in 1900.
+The post-1950s saw an influx of Irish, Eastern European, and Caribbean settlers, contributing to the area's cultural diversity.
+This multicultural heritage was formally recognised in 2012 under the 'A World in One Place' initiative.

+Present

 Most of the road is designated the A329.
 Reading West railway station is near the eastern end of Oxford Road.
 Tilehurst railway station is near the western end of the road, serving the Reading suburb of Tilehurst.
 The road to the northwest becomes Purley Rise at Purley on Thames, leading to Pangbourne.
 To the east in central Reading, it becomes Broad Street, the main pedestrianised shopping street in Reading.

 Travelling from east to west, the road passes the Broad Street Mall shopping centre before crossing the town's Inner Distribution Road on a bridge.
 Some 500 m further on, Holy Trinity Church is passesd on the right, closely followed by the Oxford Road Community School at 146 Oxford Road.
 Battle Library is at 420 Oxford Road.
 The Oxford Road Community Garden is located in Western Elms Avenue, off the Oxford Road.

 The entrance to the Battle Hospital (closed in 2005) was located at 344 Oxford Road, where the original gate still stands.

 The Chatham Street development off Oxford Road, which is still under construction (as of 2010), offers possible improvement for this part of Reading with a £250 million investment scheme, including new shops, accommodation, services and leisure facilities.